 As soon as someone lands on your profile they’ll need to instantly understand the business you are in and the problem you solve.
-The opening two lines of your summary and also the first two lines of your experience need to build upon your LinkedIn headline.
+The opening two lines of your summary, and also the first two lines of your current experience entry, need to build upon your LinkedIn headline.
 Your headline brought the person to your profile, so now you need to build upon their interest and tell them more, by outlining the problem that you solve.
-Hidden behind ‘Read More’ our job is to not only have them opt to read more, but also to actually do so.
+Our aim is to lead our audience to want to read more.

 A clear well throughout opening paragraph that details the problem you solve and has your prospect sit up and say ‘That’s me!’ is guaranteed to spark their curiosity and have them read on.

 Your profile summary needs to inform and educate.
-It needs to help your prospect go from not knowing they have a problem to need a solution like yours, to realising they definitely have a problem and need to invest in a solution.
+It needs to help your prospect go from not knowing they have a problem to need a solution, to realising they definitely have a problem and need to invest in a solution.

-The profile needs to build rapport and create that vital ‘know, like and trust’.
+Your profile needs to build rapport and create that vital ‘know, like and trust’.
 Some of the most powerful sentences you can write include ‘I believe’, ‘In my opinion’, and ‘In my experience’ (to list a few).
 Why?
-Because they replicate having a conversation and give a deeper insight into why you do what you do creating understanding and loyalty.
+Because they replicate having a conversation and give a deeper insight into why you do what you do, creating understanding and loyalty.

-As most of your connections won’t be your ideal prospect it is important to also write your summary so those who aren’t in your industry or ever likely to buy from you can understand what you do and tell other people.
+As most of your connections won’t be your ideal prospect, it is important to also write your summary so people who aren’t in your industry can also understand what you do.

-If they understand the problem you solve there is a much higher likelihood they will spot people within their own network who need your solution, and thus mention your name as a possible solution and go on to introduce you.
+If they understand the problem you solve there is a much higher chance they will spot people within their own network who need your solution, and thus mention your name as a possible solution and go on to introduce you.